SSimonPhd/SSimonPhd/README.md

 Seeking roles in AI training, instructional design, eLearning/curriculum development, research administration, or project management (remote, hybrid, or on-site).

-Currently reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.
+Also reading Plotinus and teaching one remaining classical-guitar student who found me by synchronicity.

 Open to interesting projects.
 DMs welcome.